BOLL7708/desbot/README.md

 #### Good to Have things
 1. A secondary [Twitch][twitch] account to use as a bot in chat, so it doesn't look like you are writing all automated messages yourself.
-2. A [Git][git] client so you can clone the repository and easily pull down new changes, it is also used to name backup archives when using the included backup script.
+2. [Git][git] installed, possibly with a GUI client, so you can clone the repository and easily pull down new changes, it is also used to name backup archives when using the included backup script.
    * Make sure you can access it in your terminal, run `git version` in the terminal and see if it succeeds, if not it needs to be added to the `PATH` environmental variable.
 3. An API key from [Google][googletts], so you get access to TTS functionality, which is a commonly used feature in the bot.